-- 2.6.5 Estimates for carbon dioxide (CO2) emissions are available from the Department for Business, Energy and Industrial Strategy at regional and local authority level, and cover the period 2005 to 2018.
-Figure 2.19 shows that CO2 emissions per capita for the Borough are lower than for Hampshire as a whole, and have shown an overall trend to decrease between 2005 and 2018.
-The total estimated CO2 emissions have decreased within the Borough over this period by approximately 38.3%, although this is lower than for Hampshire as a whole, which has shown a decrease by around 43.3%. - 2.6.6 In 2018 approximately 41.4% of CO2 emissions were released within the Borough as result of domestic related activities.
-This represents the highest proportion out of three categorised CO2 emission sources with industry and commercial activities accounting for 31.4% and transport accounting for 27.2%.
+- 2.6.5 Estimates for carbon dioxide (CO2) emissions are available from the Department for Business, Energy and Industrial Strategy at regional and local authority level, and cover the period 2005 to 2019.
+Figure 2.19 shows that CO2 emissions per capita for the Borough are lower than for Hampshire as a whole, and have shown an overall trend to decrease between 2005 and 2019.
+The total estimated CO2 emissions have decreased within the Borough over this period by approximately 42.0%, although this is lower than for Hampshire as a whole, which has shown a decrease by around 46.3%. - 2.6.6 In 2019 approximately 42.0% of CO2 emissions were released within the Borough as result of domestic related activities.
+This represents the highest proportion out of five categorised CO2 emission sources with industry activities accounting for 13.2%, commercial activities accounting for 12.6%, public sector activities accounting for 3.7% and transport accounting for 28.5%.
 Only CO2 emissions within the scope of influence of the Local Authority have been included whereas data for motorways and diesel railways has been excluded from the transport total.
-Further information on CO2 emissions is also available in the Council's Green House Gas (GHG) Emissions Report July 202012.

-2.6.7 Figure 2.20 shows that since 2005, CO2 emissions from all sources have decreased.
-The rate of decrease varies between the three broad categories of CO2 emissions sources.
-Whilst CO2 emissions from transport have shown an overall decrease over this period from 126.2 Kt 2005 to 114.2 Kt in 2018, there has been a trend for these to fluctuate with some year-on-year increases following a recorded low of 111.3 Kt in 2013.
-With the exception of some years over this period, domestic and industry and commercial CO2 emissions show a much greater decrease since 2005 with year-on-year decreases recorded from 2012 onwards.
-The exception is the slight recorded year-on-year increase in domestic CO2 emissions in 2018.
-Industry and commercial CO2 emissions have decreased by 93.1 Kt between 2012 and 2018 and domestic CO2 emissions have decreased by 71.2 Kt over the same period.
+Further information on CO2 emissions is also available in the Council's Green House Gas (GHG) Emissions Report July 202111. - 2.6.7 Figure 2.20 shows that since 2005, CO2 emissions from all sources have decreased.
+The rate of decrease varies between the five broad categories of CO2 emissions sources.
+Whilst CO2 emissions from transport have shown an overall decrease over this period from 126.2 Kt 2005 to 116.2 Kt in 2019, there has been a trend for these to fluctuate with some year-on-year increases following a recorded low of 112.6 Kt in 2013.
+With the exception of some years over this period, domestic, public sector industry and commercial CO2 emissions show a greater decrease by comparison since 2005.